 The FCC’s broadcast spectrum auction

-This auction is set to be held on March 29, 2016, and will consist of two parts: a forward auction and a reverse auction.
+The Federal Communications Commission’s (or FCC) broadcast spectrum auction is expected to take place on March 29.
+It will consist of two parts: a forward auction and a reverse auction.

 In the forward auction, mobile broadband providers will bid for flexible usage of wireless spectrum licenses.
 In the reverse auction, television broadcasters will give up their usage rights for the 600 Mhz spectrum.

-Charter accounts for 0.41% of the PowerShares QQQ Trust Series 1 ETF (QQQ).
-For investors interested in exposure to the Television sector, QQQ has 4.5% exposure to the television space.
+DISH Network makes up 0.21% of the PowerShares QQQ Trust Series 1 ETF (QQQ).
+QQQ also has 4.7% exposure to the television space.